dorgonman/HorizonTweenDemo/README.md

 -----------------------
  Version History
 -----------------------
+*4.18.0
+- REFACTOR: Change the inheritance of AHorizonTweenSystem from AActor to AInfo.

 *4.17.0
 - UPDATE: Update to engine 4.17.0, and plugin's VersionName will also follow engine's version.
 - UPDATE: Now BP user can call GetCurrentLerp in any TweenEvent for customize their own tween event.